ashleyfae/book-database/README.md

 * Front-end shortcode statistics.
 Or maybe not.
 * Possibly add something for tropes.
 Or this could just be a book term.
 * Remove menu from book modal.
-* Better search on Reviews table page in admin area.
 * Add reading list.